pelinbalci/Intro_Deep_Learning/CNN/notes/2_MLP_Recap.md

 - Batch size is how many samples per batch to load.
 - Convert data to tensor --> transforms.

+## Flatten the images:
+Mnist data set is clean and pretrained.
+The images are centered in 28*28 pixel grid.
+(The image could be anaywhere on the grid or the grid sizes could be different, this would be more challenging for MLP.)

+We first need to convert the image to a vector.
+MLP uses this simple vector as input.
+So MLP losses the knowledge that the input is originally a grid.

 ## Network:

 - Define architecture of the network